Lyken17/mxbox/README.rst

 =============
 Under construction, coming soon.

+A sentence with links to Wikipedia_ and the `Linux kernel archive`_.

 .. _Wikipedia: http://www.wikipedia.org/
 .. _Linux kernel archive: http://www.kernel.org/

 Another sentence with an `anonymous link to the Python website`__ .